 Who depends on this company?

-Hyperscale data centers including Microsoft Azure and Google Cloud depend on Liebert cooling systems and NetSure DC power backup to maintain server uptime; without them, uptime degrades directly.
-Telecommunications carriers depend on NetSure DC power systems to keep network availability intact during grid outages.
-Financial trading firms depend on three-phase UPS protection to prevent transaction processing halts caused by power quality disturbances.
+Microsoft Azure and Google Cloud depend on Liebert cooling systems and NetSure DC power backup to keep servers running — without them, uptime degrades.
+Telecommunications carriers depend on NetSure DC systems to keep networks live when the grid goes down.
+Financial trading firms depend on Vertiv's three-phase UPS systems to protect transaction processing from power quality disturbances; a disruption there means trades stop.

 How does this company scale?